 The Rolex caliber 3235 also has a major innovation which is the mainspring barrel.
 Discussions and speculations about whether the movement would increase in size due to an increased power reserve, however, Rolex was able to maintain the barrel’s original size, while improving the power reserve from 40-48 hours to three days.
 Rolex was able to improve the power reserve by that much by halving the thickness of its walls.

-Furthermore, when it comes to the rotor, which is monobloc-shaped, this rotates on ball bearings to enhance its speed.
+Furthermore, when it comes to the rotor, which is monobloc-shaped, it rotates on ball bearings to enhance its speed.

 The new Rolex caliber 3235

 When we originally published this article, Rolex used both the 3135 and the 3235 calibers side-by-side.
 That is because the models that had not yet been updated were using the old caliber, such as the Submariners.
 But today, all 3135 calibers have been replaced by the new generation, 3235.
 In 2020, for example, Rolex updated the whole Submariner range and changed from caliber 3135 to 3235.